 On the other hand, those who follow the critical text tradition insist that we should not add evidence, but weigh it. . . .
 They point to the following arguments for rejecting these verses: (1) These verses are lacking in many of the oldest and most reliable Greek manuscripts, as well as in important Old Latin, Syriac, Armenian, and Ethiopic manuscripts.
 (2) Many of the ancient church fathers reveal no knowledge of these verses. . . .
 Jerome admitted that almost all Greek copies do not have it.
 (3) Many manuscripts that do have this section place a mark by it indicating it is a spurious addition to the text.
 (4) There is another (shorter) ending to Mark that is found in some manuscripts.
 (5) Others point to the fact that the style and vocabulary are not the same as the rest of the Gospel of Mark.

 Although the explanations from various sources that we have presented may not satisfy every reader, we believe the explanations are reasonable.
-In any case, if the Bible is reliable because it was inspired by God, there is a valid explanation for each of the apparent discrepancies regarding the incidents that we have discussed in this article.
-[For reasons to believe that everything the Bible reports is reliable, click on “Is the Bible Reliable?”]
+In any case, if the Bible is indeed reliable because it was inspired by God, there is a valid explanation for each of the apparent discrepancies regarding the incidents that we have discussed in this article.
+[For reasons to believe that everything the Bible reports is credible, click on “Is the Bible Reliable?”]